mridul037/mridul037/README.md

 **Quote of the hour:**

-A complex system that works is invariably found to have evolved from a simple system that worked.
-The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
+The manager's function is not to make people work, but to make it possible for people to work.

-~ John Gall (author)
+~ Tom DeMarco
 <pre>

 </pre>